SRI-CSL/ETB2/README.md

 	Usage:     etb2 [options] <inputs>

 	Options:
-	-help/-h          shows this help menue
+	-help/-h          shows this help menu
 	-init             initialises an etb node at a given location -node-info        displays details of the node, like its port, claims, workflows, local services and available remote servers/services
-	-clean            removes available local services and remote servers from the server -uninit           deletes initialisation componenets of the node -set-port <int>   sets <int> as the port number of the server -set-repo <dir>   sets <dir> as the git repo used as working directory -query <term>     runs a query to get solutions for the given term -script <file>    executes a file with datalog workflow to get solutions for its queries -add-service      adds local service(s) to the server -rm-service       removes local service(s) from the node -add-server       adds remote server(s) whose services will avilable to the etb node -rm-server        removes remote servers
+	-clean            removes available local services and remote servers from the server -uninit           deletes initialisation components of the node -set-port <int>   sets <int> as the port number of the server -set-repo <dir>   sets <dir> as the git repo used as working directory -query <term>     runs a query to get solutions for the given term -script <file>    executes a file with datalog workflow to get solutions for its queries -add-service      adds local service(s) to the server -rm-service       removes local service(s) from the node -add-server       adds remote server(s) whose services will available to the etb node -rm-server        removes remote servers
 	-add-claim        adds claim(s) to the etb node -rm-claim         removes claim(s) from the etb node